snoyberg/yesoddocs/book/handler.markdown

 ### There is no Handler

 OK, I've been lying to you this whole time.
 Yesod does not actually export a datatype called Handler.
 Instead, it exports GHandler, which stands for "Generic Handler."
-When you use the scaffolding tool, a type synonym is create for you called Handler.
+When you use the scaffolding tool, a type synonym is created for you called Handler.
 If your **site argument** is called MyApp, then Handler is defined as:

     type Handler = GHandler MyApp MyApp

-<p class="advanced">The reason MyApp needs to be specified twice is to do with subsites, an advanced topic we're going to ignore for the moment.
+<p class="advanced">The reason MyApp needs to be specified twice has to do with subsites, an advanced topic we're going to ignore for the moment.
 Subsites actually pervade a lot of the design of Yesod, but you are shielded from this most of the time.
 We'll discuss subsites in a later chapter.</p>

 For the remainder of this chapter, we'll assume that you have the Handler data type defined.